 Thank you for visiting our web site.
 We have been involved with English Cocker Spaniels since 1986.
-I have been a member of the English Cocker Spaniel Club of America (ECSCA) since 1992 and and a member of the Canadian Kennel Club (CKC) since 1987.
+I have been a member of the a member of the Canadian Kennel Club (CKC) since 1987 and the English Cocker Spaniel Club of America (ECSCA) since 1992.
 I am bound by the ethics and principles of both these organizations.

 We obtained our first puppy in the summer of 1986 and started taking him to puppy socialization classes.
 We completed our first obedience title in May 1988.
 We subsequently purchased another obedience prospect and were hooked on obedience training.
 We really became aware of the importance of the adherence to sound breeding principles and intensive health testing as dogs belonging to friends of ours in the 90’s started to have issues in the obedience and agility rings due to poor health, poor structure or questionable temperament.

-We are a very small time breeder of purebred dogs.
-We do not constantly “churn out” puppies.
-We do not breed mixed breeds.
+We are a very small time breeder of purebred English Cocker Spaniels.
 We do not breed every year.
 Our priority in any breeding is first and foremost to keep a puppy for ourselves.
 In almost thirty years in the breed, we have only bred 11 litters.
-We do a lot of different activities with our dogs, such as obedience, rally, tracking and conformation.
+We do a lot of different activities with our dogs, such as obedience, rally, tracking and conformation and that keeps us busy!

 In our 11 litters to date, we have a few highlights and more accomplishments are coming.
 Dogs we have kept for ourselves we have:

-- won the prestigious Best Puppy in Puppy Sweepstakes, English Cocker Spaniel Club of America national specialty dog show at Huron Ohio, April 2009, defeating over 120 puppies and becoming only the 5th Canadian bred English Cocker Spaniel in over 50 years to win this award
+- won the prestigious 2009 Best Puppy in Puppy Sweepstakes, English Cocker Spaniel Club of America national specialty dog show at Huron Ohio, with TUX.
+TUX defeated over 120 puppies and is the 5th Canadian bred English Cocker Spaniel in over 50 years to win this award

-- achieved owner handled multiple group placements on two of our boys, despite only attending 6 to 8 conformation shows a year
+- achieved owner handled multiple group placements on two of our boys, despite random attendance at occasional conformation shows a year (TUX, Crosby)

-- obtained “titles at both ends of their names” for several of our dogs
+- obtained “titles at both ends of their names” for several of our past and current dogs

 English Cocker Spaniels that we have bred and sold to other fanciers have accomplished the following: